-Site Recovery checks that you have one or more compatible Azure storage accounts and networks.
+Site Recovery checks that there's one or more compatible Azure storage accounts and networks.

 Configure network mapping

-In Site Recovery Infrastructure > Network mappings > Network Mapping, select the +Network Mapping icon.
+Site Recovery Infrastructure > Network mappings > Network Mapping.
+Select the +Network Mapping icon.

 Verify the subscription and the deployment model after failover.

-In Source network, select the source on-premises VM network.
+Source network.
+Select the source on-premises VM network.

-In Target network, select the Azure network in which replica Azure VMs will be located when they're created after failover.
+Target network.
+Select the Azure network in which replica Azure VMs will be located when they're created after failover.
 Then, select OK.